lab1092/blender-manual_ja/manual/composite_nodes/types/input.rst

 - The first/top Image input socket defines the output size.
-- The composite is centered by default, unless a translation has been assigned to a buffer using a :guilabel:`Translate` node.
+- The composite is centered by default, unless a translation has been assigned to a buffer using a *Translate* node.

 So each node in a composite can operate on different sized images, as defined by its inputs.
-Only the :guilabel:`Composite` output node has a fixed size, as defined by the :guilabel:`Scene buttons` (Format Panel - :kbd:`f10`).
+Only the *Composite* output node has a fixed size, as defined by the *Scene buttons* (Format Panel - :kbd:`F10`).
-The :guilabel:`Viewer` node always shows the size from its input, but when not linked (or linked to a value) it shows a small 320x256 pixel image.
+The *Viewer* node always shows the size from its input, but when not linked (or linked to a value) it shows a small 320x256 pixel image.